shahnawaz-pabon/shahnawaz-pabon.github.io/README.md

 This is my personal site.
 I would like to make it useful as a resource of various type of problems I face during my programming time and share those solutions with everyone.
 The site is a portfolio of mine as well.

 ## How I started
-I started making my own site using [Jekyll][jekyll].
+First I started making my own site using [Jekyll][jekyll].
 [This is my site][jekyll-site] built with Jekyll.
-When I saw [Tania Rascia's site][tania-rascia] first time, I found it so fast and loading time is extremely well.
+When I saw [Tania Rascia's site][tania-rascia] first time, I found it so fast and performance is extremely well.
 Then I decided to get started with Gatsby.
-Then [I made a site][gatsby-hello] following [this tutorial][gatsby-tutorial] before getting started.
+After that [I made a site][gatsby-hello] following [this tutorial][gatsby-tutorial] before getting started.

 ## Used Technologies
 - [GatsbyJS][gatsbyjs]